HMS Phaeton (1782): Captain Robert Stopford

 Phaeton also recaptured three British vessels.
 These were Adamant (24 September), Arcade (3 October), and Recovery (20 October).

 Then on 28 December Phaeton took the 12-gun Hazard in the Bay of Biscay.
 The next day, the 44-gun Anson, Captain Philip Charles Durham, with Phaeton, retook the 20-gun Sphinx-class post ship Daphne, which the French had captured almost exactly three years earlier.
 Out of a crew of 276, including 30 passengers of various descriptions, Daphne, lost five men killed and several wounded before she surrendered.
 Anson had no casualties.

 On New Year's Day, 1798, Phaeton took Aventure.
 On 19 February she took the 18-gun Légère in the Channel.
+On 21 February 1798 she, Nymphe, and Mermaid recaptured American armed mechantman "Eliza" (49°10′N 10°30′W) that had been captured by French privateer "Don Guicote" on 13 February (seems to be some conflicting info on which ship actually made the capture).
 On 22 March she participated in damaging the 36-gun frigate Charente near the Cordouan lighthouse.
 Phaeton fired on Charente, chasing her first into range of the guns of the 74-gun third rate Canada, under the command of Captain Sir John Borlase Warren, with whom she exchanged broadsides.
 Charente grounded, but then so did Canada.
 Phaeton and Anson had to abandon the chase to pull Canada free.
 In the meantime, Charente threw her guns overboard, floated free, and reached the river of Bordeaux, much the worse for wear.